Individual Development Plan (IDPs)

 Finally, NIH guidelines require that all NIH annual progress reports must include a section to describe how IDPs are used to identify and promote the career goals of graduate students and postdoctoral researchers associated with the award.
 Thus, these resources are also available to postdoctoral fellows at Rutgers University.

 The development, implementation, and revision of IDPs require a series of steps to be conducted by the trainee and then discussed with the mentor, including the formation of an IDP committee consisting of the trainee, the PI, and a representative of the graduate school.
 In the first year of training, the Rutgers IDP document must be read in its entirety and the AAAS IDPcompleted.
 At the end of the second year of training, the Rutgers IDP document must be completed followed by a meeting of the IDP committee.
 For postdoctoral fellows, this meeting will include a professional from the projected career of interest.
 At the end of the third year, the AAAS IDP must be revised.
 At the end of the fourth year of training, the Rutgers IDP document must be completed again along with a meeting of the IDP committee, which for graduate students also now includes a professional from the projected career of interest.
 The trainee is welcome to have additional meetings as desired.
-Finally, every year, the trainee must submit a current CV.
-These documents and the completion of the requirements are monitored through a Rutgers Sakai site.
+These documents and the completion of the requirements are monitored through a Rutgers Canvas site.
 The Rutgers IDP document is based on the UCSF IDP as well as the Kellogg School of Science and Technology at the Scripps Research Institute IDP and the AAAS IDP.

 Rutgers IDP resources